feraranas/Good-Principles-of-Java/README.md

 # Good Principles of Java
 Series of good principles when programming in Java

-1. SOLID principles: cinco principios fundamentales de diseño de software
+<a href=""> 1.
+SOLID principles: cinco principios fundamentales de diseño de software</a>